 to tighten.
 This squeezes urine out of the bladder.
 At the same time, the brain signals

 the sphincter muscles to relax to let urine exit the bladder through the urethra.

 When all the signals happen in the correct order, normal urination happens.

 Facts about urine

-Normal, healthy urine is a pale straw or transparent yellow color.
+Normal, healthy urine is a pale straw or clear yellow color.

-Darker yellow or honey colored urine means you need more water.
+Darker yellow or honey-colored urine often means you need more water.

-A darker, brownish color may indicate a liver problem or severe dehydration.
+A darker, brownish color may mean a liver problem or severe dehydration.

 Pinkish or red urine may mean blood in the urine.